phazei/MediaSyncer/README.md

 Media Player that can play multiple videos/images at once in sync.
 Easily drag and drop media to rearrange them on a grid.

-Hotkeys: SPACEBAR to Play/Pause, Left/Right Arrows to move to Previous/Next Frame.
+<b>Hotkeys:<b> SPACEBAR to Play/Pause, Left/Right Arrows to move to Previous/Next Frame.

+<b>PLEASE NOTE:<br><b>
+This project was made using AI.<br>
+This tool is very lightweight and does not handle multiple large files well.
+Don't expect it to work smoothly for running a bunch of 4k videos in sync.
+I mainly made it so I can quickly compare AI generations to see which settings are the best.